 CMLC conserves land and water resources to benefit the quality of life of residents and visitors in Henderson, Transylvania, and surrounding counties.
-Since 1994, the land trust has protected nearly 23,000 acres of natural lands in our mountains.
-For more information, visit www.carolinamountain.org.
+Since 1994, the land trust has protected more than 27,000 acres of natural lands in our mountains.